MariyaLcs/eCommerce/shop-client/README.md

 - paypal sdk script
 - npm i react-paypal-button-v2
   An easy and simple to use React button component to implement PayPal's Checkout with Smart Payment Buttons V2 (Version 2).

+...

+13. multer

+- Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.
+It is written on top of busboy for maximum efficiency.